Sunday, June 30, 2019

 --"Striking Vipers" starring Anthony Mackie.

 I've seen the trailer, which doesn't give away too much.
-As always, they seem to be sci-fi horror tales set in the near future which artificial intelligence playing a large role.
+As always, they seem to be sci-fi horror tales set in the near future with artificial intelligence playing a large role.
 I know what I'll be doing the next few days.

 Tuesday, June 04, 2019